+Matt Bostrom took the oath of office as the 21st Sheriff of Ramsey County on January 4, 2011.
 Matt sought the Office of Sheriff based upon a vision for law enforcement and public safety that encompasses the following:

 - Providing safety through community policing

-- Restoring trust through fiscal responsibility
+- Preserving trust through fiscal responsibility

 - Encouraging diversity to reflect the community

 - Connecting with youth to build for the future